 The Free Library of Philadelphia is excited to be part of Building Bridges with Books — Uniting Schools, Public Libraries, and Families, a grant funded by the U.S. Department of Education’s Innovative Approaches to Literacy (IAL) Program.
-Through this grant, the Library partners with the School District of Philadelphia to advance literacy in 10 of the District’s priority elementary schools.
+Through this program, the Free Library partners with the School District of Philadelphia to advance literacy in 10 of the District’s priority elementary schools.

-The Building Bridges with Books program provides:
+Building Bridges with Books program activities include:

 - Student visits to neighborhood libraries on school-day trips to read, learn, and check out books;